interledgerjs/ilp-connector/README.md

 Validates fulfillments in incoming ILP fulfill responses.
 If the fulfillment is invalid, it converts the fulfillment into a rejection.

+#### Built-in: echo

+* Pipelines: `incomingData`

+The ECHO protocol enables a bidirectional test of connectivity between an initiator and a recipient.
+The middleware handles "ping" packets and forwards a corresponding "pong" packet to a new destination address.

 #### Built-in: expire

 * Pipelines: `outgoingData`